Quantitative bounds to propagation of quantum correlations in many-body systems: Extending and clarifying limits to quantum information propagation

 \subsection{Behavior of quantum discord in the proximity of classical states}

-In this Section, we derive new results that show how bipartite quantum correlations are restricted in many-body systems.
-We observe that the results outlined in the previous section imply that, if $\delta=0$, and therefore $J\left(\rho_{{\cal S}\check{\varepsilon}_{i}}\right)=H(\rho_{\cal S}),\,\forall\,i$, then there is no environment fragment that can share quantum discord with ${\cal S}$.
+Here, we derive new results that show how bipartite quantum correlations are restricted in many-body systems.
+We observe that the findings of the previous section imply that, if $\delta=0$, and therefore $J\left(\rho_{{\cal S}\check{\varepsilon}_{i}}\right)=H(\rho_{\cal S}),\,\forall\,i$, then there is no environment fragment that can share quantum discord with ${\cal S}$.
 We prove a statement about the degenerate case of this scenario: all the subsystems store the very same amount of classical information about ${\cal S}$, but its value is zero, i.e., no classical correlations exist.\\ {\bf Remark:} {\it There are not quantum correlations without classical correlations:}

 {\it Proof --} This claim can be proved in several ways.
 For example, from the Koashi-Winter relation, it follows that $J\left(\rho_{{\cal S}\check{\varepsilon}_{i}}\right)=0\Rightarrow E(\rho_{{\cal SE}_{/i}})=D\left(\rho_{{\cal S}\check{\cal E}_{/i}}\right)= H({\cal S})$.
 Since $E(\rho_{{\cal SE}_{/i}})+E\left(\rho_{{\cal S}{\varepsilon}_{i}}\right)= D\left(\rho_{{\cal S}\check{\varepsilon}_{i}}\right) + D(\rho_{{\cal S}\check{\cal E}_{/i}})$ \cite{fanchini}, one has $D\left(\rho_{{\cal S}\check{\varepsilon}_{i}}\right) =0$.\\